rankutah/blog/sites/rank-utah/content/utah-local-seo-strategy.md

 Third-party scripts can slow a site down on mobile (analytics, chat widgets, heatmaps, embedded maps, schedulers, etc.).

 When possible, delay loading scripts until someone interacts with the page (or after a short timeout).
-This often improves mobile speed.
+This helps mobile speed.

 ```html
 <script>